superstarlifter/doc/docs/how_to/sharing_access.md

 ## Sharing Access to Users

-There are 3 levels of access that can be granted to other users
+There are 3 areas of access that can be granted to other users:
 * **Domain** -  All collections and dasboard in a domain
 * **Collection** -  A single collection no dashboards
 * **Dashboard**  - A single dashboard no collections